 Asbestos is a natural resource that was used in the past to insulate buildings.
-It is made up of tiny fibres and breathing these in can cause mesothelioma (cancer of the lining of the lungs), as well as cancers of the lung, voice box, and ovary.
+It is made up of tiny fibres and breathing these in can cause mesothelioma (cancer of the lining around the lungs), as well as cancers of the lung, voice box, and ovary.

 What to do about asbestos

 If you are concerned about the presence of asbestos-containing materials, it is important to get advice from an approved contractor.
 You can find one by contacting the Asbestos Removal Contractors Association.
-In the meantime, leave the asbestos untouched to avoid releasing any fibres.
+Asbestos only becomes dangerous when its fibres are released into the air, so leave asbestos untouched to avoid releasing any fibres.

-If you work outdoors for some or all of your working day, your skin may be regularly exposed to the damaging effects of the sun over a long period of time.
-So it’s important for fair-skinned outdoor workers to take steps to protect themselves.
+If you work outdoors during your working day, you may be exposed to too much sun.
+It’s important for outdoor workers to take appropriate steps to protect themselves.

 Tips for protecting yourself

-Over the summer months, employees can help reduce their UV exposure by following these tips:
+Over the summer months when the sun is strong, outdoor workers can help reduce their UV exposure by:

-- Spend time in the shade where possible between 11 and 3
+- Spending time in the shade, especially between 11am and 3pm

 If you do get sunburnt, tell your employer and discuss what improvements could be made.